|b. Gelsa to Moe (closure)

 Jul 20, 2008

-There is indeed a loose block above - as in, you're standing just after having pulled - the crux roof.
+There is indeed a loose block above - as in, you're standing just after having pulled - the crux roof on the variation.
 It's fairly loose, but fairly obviously loose.
 You'll want to place pro to protect follower(s) climbing through the roof, so take care to place it well above the loose block and you'll be fine.

 From: Wayne, PA